-Finance Minster Korekiyo Takahashi, who had taken office at the end of 1931, implemented a series of policies, including enforcement of the gold embargo, commonly referred to as the Takahashi Economic Policy.
+Finance Minster Takahashi, who had taken office at the end of 1931, implemented a series of policies, including enforcement of the gold embargo, commonly referred to as "Takahashi Economic Policy."
 Partly as a result of these policies, signs of economic recovery appeared following 1932.
-Meanwhile, nominal exports recovered rapidly, as indicated by an increase of over 20 percent in 1932 from the previous year.
-This was followed by annual increases at an average of 10 percent until 1937, although minor fluctuations did occur.
-Export prices during this period first leveled off in 1932, increased in 1933, then remained flat until 1936, before turning upward after 1937 (Figures 3 and 4).
+Meanwhile, nominal exports recovered rapidly, as indicated by an increase of over 20% in 1932 from the previous year.
+This was followed by annual increases at an average of 10% until 1937, although minor fluctuations did occur.
+Export prices during this period first leveled off in 1932, increased in 1933, then remained flat until 1936, before turning upward after 1937 (Figure 3, Figure 4).